margaretmf/margaretmf.github.io/index.md

 It is interesting how movements start from the ground-up.
 I am interested in the world cultures, narratives, and archetypes around engineering as well as STEAM education.

-Finally, as a student at the University of Virginia and the University of Glasgow, I used to row.
-I used to wake up by 5am and drive team members to practice in Charlottesville.
-I'd love to get back into shape and row with a team.
-Rowing on a river is the best thing to appreciate being a team member, to commit to goals, to express diligence, intelligence, a sense of unity and oneness, and strength, and to love nature - the water, the trees, the birds.

 Words that inspire me from Daniel J. Levitin's book, [The Organized Mind: Thinking Straight in the Age of Information Overload](https://www.amazon.com/Organized-Mind-Thinking-Straight-Information/dp/0147516315), is "Where art, technology, or science alone cannot solve problems, the combination of the three is perhaps the most powerful of all."

 **How Do I Improve Myself?**